-The faculty and staff of the Calvin T. Ryan Library, in partnership with UNK faculty and staff, provide students with opportunities to develop skills that support their educational pursuits, further their career opportunities, enrich their personal lives, and ultimately, prepare them for lifelong learning.
+The Calvin T. Ryan Library staff, in partnership with the classroom faculty and other members of the UNK community, provide students with opportunities to develop skills that support their current educational pursuits, further their career opportunities, enrich their personal lives, and, ultimately, prepare them for lifelong learning.